ibm-cloud-docs/watson-knowledge-studio/tutorials-create-ml-model.md

 ### Procedure
 {: #wks_tutless_ml4_procedure}

-1. Within your workspace, from the **Assets & Tools** > **Documents** sidebar, select the **Tasks** tab.
+1. Within your workspace, click **Machine Learning Model** > **Annotation Tasks**.
-1. On the Tasks page, click **Add Task**.
+2. On the Tasks page, click **Add Task**.
-1. Specify the details for the task:
+3. Specify the details for the task:

     - In the **Task name** field, enter `Test`.
     - In the **Deadline** field, select a date in the future.

-1. Click **Create**.
+4. Click **Create**.
-1. In the Add Annotation Sets to the Task window, click the check boxes to select both of the annotation sets that you created in [Lesson 3: Pre-annotating with a dictionary-based annotator](/docs/services/watson-knowledge-studio/tutorials-create-ml-model.html#wks_tutless_ml3).
-This specifies that both annotation sets must be annotated by their assigned human annotators as part of this task.
+5. Select the annotation sets that you created in [Lesson 2](/docs/services/watson-knowledge-studio/tutorials-create-ml-model.html#wks_tutless_ml2).

+ Selecting both annotation sets specifies that both sets must be annotated by their assigned human annotators to complete this task.

-1. Click **Create Task**.
+7. Click **Create Task**.
-1. To see the progress of human annotation work in the future, you can click the task to open it.
+8. As human annotators begin annotating documents, you can open tasks to see their progress.

 ## Lesson 5: Annotating documents
 {: #wks_tutless_ml5}

-In this lesson, you will learn how to use the ground truth editor to annotate documents in {{site.data.keyword.knowledgestudioshort}}.
+In this lesson, you will learn how to use the *ground truth editor* to annotate documents in {{site.data.keyword.knowledgestudioshort}}.

 ### About this task
 {: #wks_tutless_ml5_about}